 Avernish Lodge is a wonderful property in a fabulous location, well designed to make the best of both the indoors and the outdoors.
 The USP is the wonderful views and the way these have been maximised by clever planning.
 It’s a superb holiday house for couples or groups of friends and a great base for exploring the spectacular west coast and nearby Isle of Skye.

 A few suggestions….one day, get back to the Lodge before the sun goes down, light the stove, pour a couple of drams, sit yourselves in the ample canoodling chair and watch the landscape change colour and texture as the sun drops behind the house (and Skye).
-Once dark, wait a while at move your gaze upwards to pick out the emerging starscape (night skies are clear more often than you might imagine)
+Once dark, wait a while and move your gaze upwards to pick out the emerging starscape (night skies are clear more often than you might imagine)

 Visit the excellent Brochs near Glenelg, for the uninitiated Brochs are dwelling structures from the Iron Age.
 These are some of the best preserved around.
 The drive up and over the glen (Mam Ratagan) also presents great opportunities for spotting eagles and deer – not to mention the views, especially if you go to the road end, a long way round to Arnisdale but worth it.
 This will be a full day trip.
 Otters could be seen too, they are often spotted off the pier at Glenelg.
 Keep your binoculars at the ready.
 Before heading back out of the glen, our top tip is to drop into the community cafe in the centre, doesn’t look much from the outside but that’s a disguise, open the door and you will find a cozy cafe, with great coffee, baking, light lunches and service.